 The type of catching surface between the sprayed area and susceptible crops should always be considered in conjunction with the characteristics of the target area when assessing drift hazard.

 The most hazardous condition for herbicide spray drift is an atmospheric inversion, especially when combined with high humidity.
 Do not spray under inversion conditions.

 An inversion exists when temperature increases with altitude instead of decreasing.
 An inversion is like a cold blanket of air above the ground, usually less than 50 m thick.
 Air will not rise above this blanket; and smoke or fine spray droplets and particles of spray deposited within an inversion will float until the inversion breaks down.

 Inversions usually occur on clear, calm mornings and nights.
+To start spraying the sun should be higher than 20 degrees above the horizon, with a light wind.
 Windy or turbulent conditions prevent inversion formation.
 Blankets of fog, dust or smoke and the tendency for sounds and smells to carry long distances indicate inversion conditions.

 Smoke generators or smoky fires can be used to detect inversion conditions.

 Smoke will not continue to rise but will drift along at a constant height under the inversion 'blanket'.

 Tocal College has face-to-face and online courses for growers, sprayers and agronomists/advisors to increase skills in spray planning and overall chemical application management.

 Original publication produced by Andrew Storrie, former NSW DPI Weeds Agronomist.
 Revised Graham Charles Australian Cotton Research Institute and Eric Koetz Wagga Wagga Agricultural Institute.